 Want to stay at school but try something different?
 Trades Academy lets you enjoy both worlds.
-Enjoy the benefits of staying at secondary school but learn new, benefits of staying at secondary school but learn new, relevant skills for your career at the Trades Academy.
+Enjoy the benefits of staying at secondary school but learn new, relevant skills for your career at the Trades Academy.
 WHS partners with a Vocational Pathway programme that allows you to achieve NCEA L2/L3.
 You'll be coached by industry professionals keen to share their expertise.